 The bill: we paid €22.50 for a main dish each (pork with cabbage and dumplings, and roast duck breast with cranberry sauce and potato) and a jug of water and lemon to share.

 We finished our Bratislava food trip in style with a slap-up, all-singing, all-dancing feast in Meštiansky Pivovar.
-Aside from being the oldest brewery in Slovakia, it also serves fantastic authentic Slovakian cuisine.
+Aside from being the oldest brewery in Slovakia, it also serves fantastic authentic Slovak cuisine.
 The brewery has two restaurants in Bratislava; one slightly outside the Old Town on Drevená, and the other round the corner from Hostel Blues (where we stayed).

 The restaurant on Drevená is the only one that serves the traditional soups (as we found out by visiting the other restaurant and leaving, because Lisa really wanted to try the garlic soup in the bread roll!).
-We thought the traditional Slovakian food here was the best we had in the city, and in particular the hard sheep’s cheese with forest chanterelles was outstanding.
+We thought the traditional Slovak food here was the best we had in the city, and in particular the hard sheep’s cheese with forest chanterelles was outstanding.

 The bill: we paid €26.10 for creamy garlic soup in a bread roll, sheep’s cheese with chanterelles, potato dumplings with smoked pork and sauerkraut, a potato pancake side, and a dark beer each.

 Have you had a taste of Slovak food in Bratislava?
 Let us know about your experiences in the comments below.